- A 404 error (also known as error 404) means that the page can’t be found. Usually, this happens when the URL or its content was deleted or moved.

 Thankfully, fixing 404 errors isn’t rocket science — or even computer science!
 You don’t need to be a coding expert to fix 404s.

-Before you start, make sure to refresh the page, clear your cookies/browser cache, and check that you typed the URL correctly.
+Before you start, make sure to refresh the page, clear your cookies, clear cache, and check that you typed the URL correctly.
 Now let’s fix that pesky error code!

 Fix the source link